HexHive/magma/docs/USAGE.md

 concurrently for a specified time duration, and collects and saves canary information.
 The provided scripts, `logparse.py` and `postproc.py` also help in parsing and processing monitor logs and fuzzer findings.
-Look at the `--help` output of these scripts to determine usage.
+Look at the `--help` output of these scripts to determine usage. `benchd` requirements can be installed from `tools/requirements.txt` via `pip`.

 Don't forget to set up the environment for the fuzzers under test.
 AFL, for instance, requires the following: